Dr Melissa Ann Konopko, MBA, PhD

 The Global Alliance for Genomics and Health (GA4GH) is a special project hosted in part by the Wellcome Sanger Institute.
 We aim to accelerate progress in genomic research and human health by cultivating a common framework of standards and harmonized approaches for effective and responsible genomic and health-related data sharing.

-I am a Technical Program Manager for GA4GH, managing the Genomic Knowledge Standards, Data Use and Researcher IDs, and Data Security Work Streams with a strong interest in building collaboration across perceived barriers.
-To this end I am also heading up a technical alignment committee for aligning our standards both internally and externally.
+I was a Technical Program Manager for GA4GH, managing the Genomic Knowledge Standards, Data Use and Researcher IDs, and Data Security Work Streams with a strong interest in building collaboration across perceived barriers.
+To this end I also headed up a technical alignment committee for aligning our standards both internally and externally.